workrahul22/learning/2. Low Level Design/LowLevelDesign.md

     }
 ```

-Polymorphism is when the client don't need to know the real data type.
+Polymorphism is when the client doesn't need to know the real data type.

-We are in a jungle and there is a dob type SHIHTZU that does not make sound.
+We are in a jungle and there is a dob-type SHIHTZU that does not make sound.

 ```mermaid
     classDiagram